First seen way back in 1991, Norton AntiVirus is one of the best-known brands in the security business.

 Upgrading from Norton 360 Standard to Deluxe is mostly about the numbers.

-It covers up to five PCs, Macs, phones or tablets, for instance.
+Forget the measly single device license, for instance - Deluxe covers up to five PCs, Macs, phones or tablets.
 You're able to install and use the VPN on all those devices, too.
-And your online backup space leaps from 10GB to a generous 50GB.
+And your online backup space leaps from 10GB to a generous 50GB

-That's more than enough to justify the price of $50 in year one, $100 on renewal.
-(Norton Standard is only $10 cheaper initially at $40 for the first year, $80 afterwards.)
+That's more than enough to justify the price of $40 in year one, $105 on renewal.
+(Norton Standard is only $10 cheaper initially at $30 for the first year, $85 afterwards.

 It all makes for a quality suite which compares well with the competition.
-Bitdefender Total Security 2020 is a great suite which outperforms Norton in some areas (it stopped our ransomware simulator and recovered all damaged files, for instance), but it doesn't have the Norton 360 VPN, online backup or dark web monitoring, and yet it's priced at an almost identical $45 for a five device, one year license, and $90 on renewal.
+Bitdefender Total Security 2020 is a great suite which outperforms Norton in some areas (it stopped our ransomware simulator and recovered all damaged files, for instance), but it doesn't have the Norton 360 VPN, online backup or dark web monitoring, and yet it's priced at a very similar $40 for a five device, one-year license, and $90 on renewal.

 Norton 360 with LifeLock